OnlyoneObi143/cloud-devops-pipeline-aws/README.md

 # cloud-devops-pipeline-aws Project

-This is **Phase 1-3** of my personal project demonstrating how to build and deploy a containerized Node.js application using GitLab CI/CD and AWS services like ECS, ECR, and CloudWatch.
+This is **Phase 1-4** of my personal project demonstrating how to build and deploy a containerized Node.js application using GitLab CI/CD and AWS services like ECS, ECR, and CloudWatch.
 It simulates a real-world DevOps pipeline and showcases skills relevant to both DevOps and Cloud Engineering roles.

 ## Tech Stack
 - Node.js + Express
 - GitLab + GitHub
-- Docker, ECS, ECR (coming soon)
+- Docker, ECS, ECR, CloudWatch
+- Terraform, GitLab CI/CD

 ## Phase 1 Summary
 ✅ Local development environment setup